scality/Zenko-RFCs/01-workflow-engine.md

 ### Problem Description

-### Use-cases Description
+### Use Cases

-What uses-cases does this address? what impact on actors does this change have ?
+Which use cases does this address?
+What impact does this change have?
+On which actors?

-Ensure you are clear about the actors in each use case: developers, users, deployers, etc
+Be clear about the model actor in each use case: developer, user, deployer, etc.

-#### Notification (SNS) API
+#### Notification SNS (Simple Notification Service) like-API
-We may support the PutBucketNotification API and have the option to trigger a workflow in case of an event.
+We may support the PutBucketNotification API and present the option of triggering a workflow in case of an event.

-#### “Authorization” (SAS) API
+#### Authorization API
-We may support an API similar to SNS but which can call a workflow before actual any data to be sent to CloudServer (e.g. avoiding that 1TB files are sent if unauthorized).
+We may support an API similar to SNS that can call a workflow before actually sending any data to CloudServer (e.g. avoiding sending unauthorized 1 TB files).

-Sub use cases:
-##### Restraint Access by IP Address
+##### Limited Access by IP Address
-Allows unauthenticated access by IP address.
+Allow unauthenticated access by specified IP addresses.
-##### Refuse PUTs based on Time
+##### Refuse PUTs by Time
-E.g. for financial needs it is forbidden to update the system after 5pm.
+For example, a financial service may forbid updating a system after 5pm.
-##### Refuse PUTs based on Size of files
+##### Refuse PUTs by File Size
-In this mode we may enforce the 100-continue mechanism.
+This mode can enforce the 100-continue mechanism.
-##### Refuse PUTs based on presence of some attributes
+##### Refuse PUTs by Attribute
-In this mode we may enforce some attributes in the PUT headers.
+Read the PUT headers to enforce certain attributes.
 ##### Bucket Object Prefix
 Restricts users by prefixes.

 #### Cron-Based “Search” Workflows
-These workflows are triggered by a crontab and typically generate their initial queues by searching objects in locations, e.g. aws:foo/*.jpg.
+These workflows are triggered by a crontab and typically generate their initial queues by searching objects in locations; aws:foo/\*.jpg , for example.

 ### Proposed Changes

-Here is how we propose to solve the problem.
+[Here is how we propose to solve the problem.]

-Scope of the effort.
+[Scope of effort.]

 #### Architecture Diagram